 Now your CI job, as well as its validation-only child CI jobs, will only have the problem analysis fixes applied that are enabled as part of the template.

-If you do not wish for a template to be assigned to a CI job any more, you can change this option back to Gearset Default Analyzer Template (all problems enabled)
+If you do not wish for a template to be assigned to a CI job anymore, you can change this option back to one of the default choices of Apply all fixes

 .